jaxon-php/jaxon-symfony/README.md

 ### The Jaxon classes

-The Jaxon classes of the application must all be located in the directory indicated by the `app.dir` option in the `jaxon.yml` config file.
+The Jaxon classes must inherit from `\Jaxon\AjaxBundle\Controller`.

-If there is a namespace associated, the `app.namespace` option should be set accordingly.
+The Jaxon classes of the application must all be located in the directory indicated by the `app.controllers.directory` option in the `jaxon.yml` config file.
-The `app.namespace` option must be explicitely set to `null`, `false` or an empty string if there is no namespace.
+If there is a namespace associated, the `app.controllers.namespace` option should be set accordingly.

-By default, the Jaxon classes are located in the `src/Jaxon/App` dir of the Symfony application, and the associated namespace is `\Jaxon\App`.
+By default, the Jaxon classes are located in the `jaxon/Controller` dir of the Symfony application, and the associated namespace is `\Jaxon\App`.

 Contribute
 ----------